divyasreeramesh610/Coding-Assesment_Marmeto/README.md

 Features:
          Created a page with the given description and design .
 This project have been made using  HTML , CSS and Javascript.
 This is a basic design for a  pages .
 Demo:
- To run this project Just download all the 3 files and store them in a single folder .Then open them through chrome .
+ To run this project  ,Just download the zip file through code option on git ,then extract them and save them in a single folder .Now open the index.html file through chrome .
 Use "open with " option .

 Prerequisites:
 Proper Internet Connecting